Sugar Ray: Little Yachty (2019–present)

-In June 2019, ten years after the band last released music, Sugar Ray signed with BMG Rights Management and announced a new album, Little Yachty; with the lead single "Make it Easy" debuting on June 7, 2019.
+In June 2019, ten years after the band last released music, Sugar Ray signed with BMG Rights Management and signed a talent management agreement with APA.

+In July 2019, the band released Little Yachty.
 The album title is a reference to both the rapper Lil Yachty and the fact that McGrath views Sugar Ray as a "yacht rock" band.

-The album was released on July 26, 2019.
-The band continued playing shows into the following decade, incorporating a large number of cover songs into their setlists.
-In September 2025, it was announced they would be performing for a half-time show at an NFL game between the Arizona Cardinals and the Carolina Panthers.
+In September 2025, the band performed at an NFL game between the Arizona Cardinals and the Carolina Panthers.

 Musical style

 Sugar Ray's sound originally fused hair metal and hardcore punk with sampledelic hip-hop, new wave, disco, and dub.
 This sound has been predominantly categorized as nu metal and funk metal, as well as alternative metal, hard rock, punk rock, punk metal, and rap metal.
 Music critic Stephen Thomas Erlewine described the band's early sound as a fusion of metal, funk, reggae, and rap.
 He also stated that after the success of their hit "Fly" they "no longer tried to ape the Red Hot Chili Peppers."

 Regarding the band's first two albums, singer Mark McGrath stated, "we were the Chili Peppers with zero talent. [...]
 Out of necessity we kind of became known as a metal band, a little pre nu-metal type rap rock thing before there was rap rock."

 Sugar Ray shifted to a pop rock sound following the mainstream success of "Fly", beginning with their third studio album, 14:59 (1999).

-The band's later music has also been categorized as skate punk, pop, and alternative pop.
+The band's later music has been categorized as skate punk, pop, and alternative pop.

 The band's overall sound, throughout its shifts in style, has been characterized as alternative rock.